 -

 Before we begin to explain horse racecards, you need to know the basics of horse racing in the United Kingdom.
-First of all, there are two types of horse races; one is jump racing – where the horses must clear obstacles during the race, while the other is flat racing, which as the name im💧plies, does not involve any fences to jump during the contest.
+First of all, there are two types of horse races; one is jump racing – where the horses must clear obstacles during the race, while the other is flat racing, π which as the name implies, does not involve any fences to jump during the contest.
 These two disciplines follow the same principals.
-Both have owners, trai൲ners and jockeys to orchestrate their performances on the track.
+Both have owners, trainers and jockeys to orchestrate their performances on the track.

 -